varunrekhi96/varunrekhi96/README.md

 -----------------

-Hands-on Experience on Latest Cloud Tech Stack (AWS, Azure), SQL, Teradata, Linux, Automation, Mainframe and few others.
+Hands-on Experience on Latest Cloud Tech Stack (AWS, Azure), SQL, Teradata, Linux, Automation, Python, Analytics, GIT commands, Hadoop, Mainframe and few others.
 2 years of Experience, looking for challenging role of DevOps, Cloud Engineer & Automation.
 Effective team player with a desire to join a growing company using my programming, software and communication skills.
 AWS and Azure Certified.
 Working as a Software Engineer for US Client, Multinational Banking and Financial Services.